chebaby/blog/_posts/2020-12-24-build-multilang-showroom-gallery-with-laravel-part-2-database-modeling.md

 * Option to hide default locale in url
 * Many snippets and helpers (like language selector)

-With that in mind, we end up with this:
+With that in mind, we end up with these tables:

 * Artisans
 * Artisan Translations